-The Office of Advising Services is the place to go for a variety of services, including undeclared-student advising.
+The University Advising Center is the place to go for a variety of services, including undeclared-student advising.
 Academic counselors will advise undeclared students until a major is declared.
 A variety of services are offered to help students achieve their educational goals and effectively use the resources of the university.
 To schedule an appointment call 559.278.1787 or visit Joyal Administration, Room 224.Top

 Where do I go to get help with choosing a major?

-- The Office of Advising Services, Joyal Administration, Room 224.
+- The University Advising Center, Joyal Administration, Room 224.
 Call to schedule an appointment at 278-1787.

-- If you have an interest in a certain major, meet with a faculty advisor from that department.
+- If you have an interest in a certain major, meet with the College Advising Center for that department.

 While I am undeclared how do I know that I will be on track for a degree?